 On the same day, we visited Marksburg Castle, which was more of a fortress used for protection rather than a traditional castle.
 Marksburg was well preserved and felt rather unchanged from the 13th century.
 Marksburg was one of the few castles that were not destroyed in the 30 years war or world war 2, so what we saw was not a rebuilt version like many other castles.

 From Frankfurt we headed down to Heidelburg, a picturesque town known for it’s castle and old town.
-We stayed at an Airbnb right in the old town and enjoyed meandering through the narrow streets in the mornings before the day trip tourists arrived.
+Our accommodation was at an Airbnb right in the old town and enjoyed meandering through the narrow streets in the mornings before the day trip tourists arrived.

 We decided to take a day trip from Heidelberg to Strasbourg, France since we were less than a two-hour drive away and it was in the EU, which meant no border crossing.

 We loved Strasbourg and wandered around town taking photos and enjoying the sites.
-We had a great lunch and then headed back to Heidelberg.
+After a great lunch we headed back to Heidelberg.

 We used Stuttgart as a home base for several days of castle day trips, and it was a convenient place for us to stay as we made our way around Germany.